This page explains how to travel by train or ferry from Tallinn to other European cities.

 Several ferry companies operate ferries from Tallinn to Helsinki, crossing 2 to 2½ hours.

-There are 6 or 7 departures every day, with fares from as little as €19.
+There are 6 or 7 sailings every day, fares from just €19.

 -